 The Upper Holy Jim Trail is short but fun add-on to the Holy Jim trail.
 If you are doing a one of the big loops that take you over Santiago Peak, such the Harding to Holy Jim loop this is a much better way to go down than using the Main Divide Truck Trail.

 Splitting off from the Upper Holy Jim trail is the Coldwater Trail.
 It is no longer maintained by Forest Service and there are some private properties at the bottom of the trail that causes access issues.

-To the best of my knowledge there are only a couple of single tracks going down the eastern slopes of the entire Santa Ana Mountain Range, Coldwater and East Horsethief.
+There are at least a couple of single tracks going down the southern eastern slopes of the Santa Ana Mountain Range, Coldwater and East Horsethief.
 Both of these trails have private property access issues at the bottom.
 I believe that the population of the communities at the base of the eastern slopes of the Santa Ana Mountains deserve access to at least a couple recreational trails and public easements should be granted for the original (and historic) trails of Coldwater and East.